-What You See What you see in this brochure is exactly what you get.
+Senja What You See What you see in this brochure is exactly what you get.
 All images here were taken by Ewen Bell during recent visits to the exact same locations that are included in the itinerary.
-Images were shot on his Canon 5D, sometimes with the help of a tripod and a few inexpensive ND filters.
 Every photo in this brochure is a photo that you can achieve, and we will do our best to help you experience the same photographic joy.
 We can't control the weather, but we can help you make the very best of Norway.